Saleh al-Jafarawi: Career

 Al-Jafarawi became well-known during the Gaza war, when his videos from the conflict zones went viral on platforms such as Instagram, YouTube, and TikTok.
 He amassed a large following, and his content was widely shared.

 In November 2023, pro-Israel influencers falsely claimed that al-Jafarawi had faked a scene of being hospitalized and labelled the video as "Pallywood."
 Voice of America reported that a video alleging to show Jafarawi faking hospitalization was in fact a misidentification.

-The Times of Israel reported that "He gained wide attention with a video he recorded on October 7, 2023, in which he praised Hamas’s attack.
-Later in the war, he filmed himself crying in reaction to Israel’s airstrikes.
-Pro-Israel activists juxtaposed the two videos and gave him the nickname "Mr. FAFO" (an acronym for “fuck around and find out.")"

 In March 2025, al-Jafarawi's Instagram account was suspended "indefinitely", forcing him to use a backup account.

 In late September 2025, al-Jafarawi's followers raised alarm after the Israel Defense Forces Arabic-language spokesperson Avichay Adraee alleged that al-Jafarawi was affiliated with Hamas.
 His followers feared that, like other Palestinian journalists in Gaza accused of associations with Hamas, al-Jafarawi could be targeted in the near future.
 They drew comparison to the journalist Anas al-Sharif, who was targeted and killed in Gaza by Israel with similar allegations.

 Death

 On 12 October 2025, al-Jafarawi was shot and killed by Doghmush clan members amid clashes with Hamas in Sabra, Gaza City.
 (Note: Sources mislabel his age as "28".)
 Palestinian sources have indicated that there were confrontations in Hasher Sabra involving Hamas security personnel and members of the Daghmush tribe; however, local authorities have yet to verify this information.

-After his death, Instagram removed al-Jafarawi's account which had 4.5 million followers at the time of his death.
-According to TRT World, Meta justified the erasure of al-Jafarawi’s account under its policy on “dangerous organizations and individuals.”
-A label they allege has repeatedly been used to purge pro-Palestinian journalists and activists from its platforms.
+After his death, Instagram removed al-Jafarawi's account which had 4.5 million followers at the time of his death as well as its digital archives from the Wayback Machine.
+According to Meta, they justified the erasure of al-Jafarawi's account under its policy on "dangerous organizations and individuals."
+TRT World wrote that this justification has repeatedly been used to purge pro-Palestinian journalists and activists from its platforms.